ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 specification implements access tokens as proof-of-possession tokens.
 Therefore, the access token is bound to a symmetric PoP key that is used as shared secret between the client and the resource server.
+A resource server MUST have the capacity to store one access token for every proof-of-possession key of every authorized client.
 The resource server may use token introspection [RFC7662] on the access token to retrieve more information about the specific token.
 The use of introspection is out of scope for this specification.